MingyiZhang/distributed-crawler-demo/README.md

-# Distributed Web Crawler Demo
+# Simple Distributed Web Crawler Library

 A simple distributed web crawler library that is written in Go.